Asano-Naoki/docker_laravel_minimum/README.md

 Now, you can view your page at http://localhost/.

 NOTE:
-In case of "" error, give php-fpm(www-data) the right permission to write log files.
+In case of "The stream or file "/var/www/html/storage/logs/laravel.log" could not be opened in append mode: Failed to open stream: Permission denied" error, give php-fpm(www-data) the right permission to write log files.
 This is achieved by this command.
 ```
 docker-compose exec nginx sh
 ...
 (after entering sh of nginx)
 ...
 chown :www-data -R /var/www/html/storage/
+chmod 775 -R /var/www/html/storage/
 ```

 Finally, make sure that you can execute php artisan migrate.